Unimodular random one-ended planar graphs are sofic

-We call a countable labelled tree $T$ an {\it edge amalgam tree} if every vertex $\alpha\in V(T)$ is labelled by a graph $G_\alpha$ that are pairwise disjoint, every edge $\{\alpha,\beta\}\in E(T)$ is labelled by a function $f=f(\alpha,\beta)$ that defines an edge amalgam of $G_\alpha$ and $G_\beta$, and finally, for any edge $e$ of $G_\alpha$ there is at most one $f$ such that $f_{G_\alpha}=e$.
+We call a countable labelled tree $T$ an {\it edge amalgam tree} if every vertex $\alpha\in V(T)$ is labelled by a graph $G_\alpha$ (finite or infinite) which are pairwise disjoint, every edge $\{\alpha,\beta\}\in E(T)$ is labelled by a function $f=f(\alpha,\beta)$ that defines an edge amalgam of $G_\alpha$ and $G_\beta$, and finally, every edge $e$ of $G_\alpha$ is amalgamated to at most one other edge, or more precisely, there is at most one function $f$ and $G_\beta$ such that $G_\alpha$ and $G_\beta$ get amalgamated along $e$ (meaning $f_{G_\alpha}=e$).
 If there is exactly one such $f$, then we call $e$ virtual.
 One can perform amalgamation over all the edges of $T$ in some order, and the end result will be independent from the order in which the edges of $T$ are chosen, by the last condition.
 Moreover, an edge will be present in the final graph $\Gamma(T)$ if and only if it is not virtual.

-In \cite{DSS} a {\it 3-block tree} is defined, as an edge amalgam tree (which may not be locally finite), where every label $G_\alpha$ is a 3-block, and no two multilinks or two cycles are neighbors in $T$.
+In \cite{DSS} a {\it 3-block tree} is defined, as an edge amalgam tree (where the tree may not be locally finite), where every label $G_\alpha$ is a 3-block, and no two multilinks or two cycles are neighbors in $T$.
 This latter requirement is only important because it ensures the following uniqueness theorem.